mavryk-network/mvgo/README.md

-## Blockwatch MvGo - Tezos Go SDK
+## Blockwatch MvGo - Mavryk Go SDK

 MvGo is [Blockwatch](https://blockwatch.cc)'s low-level Tezos Go SDK for reliable, high-performance applications.
 This SDK is free to use in commercial and non-commercial projects with a permissive license.
 Blockwatch is committed to keeping interfaces stable, providing long-term support, and updating MvGo on a regular basis to stay compliant with the most recent Tezos network protocol.

 MvGo's main focus is on **correctness**, **stability**, and **compliance** with Tezos mainnet.
 It supports binary and JSON encodings for all Tezos types including Micheline smart contract data and all transaction formats.
 It's an ideal fit for high-performance applications that read from and write to the Tezos blockchain.

-Current Tezos protocol support in MvGo
+Current Mavryk protocol support in MvGo

-- Oxford v018
-- Nairobi v017
-- Mumbai v016
-- Lima v015
-- Kathmandu v014
-- Jakarta v013
-- Ithaca v012
-- Hangzhou v011
-- Granada v010
-- Florence v009
-- Edo v008
-- Delphi v007
-- Carthage v006
-- Babylon v005
-- Athens v004
-- Alpha v001-v003
+- Atlas v001

 ### SDK features